 2. Detailed Vulnerability Analysis

-Astra’s Security Scan dashboard and pen-test report shows detailed analysis of vulnerabilities, including the impact, severity, CVSS score, affected parameters, and steps to reproduce each vulnerability with video proof-of-concepts (PoCs).
+Astra’s Security Scan dashboard and pen-test report show a detailed analysis of vulnerabilities, including the impact, severity, CVSS score, affected parameters, and steps to reproduce each vulnerability with video proofs-of-concept (PoCs).

 3. Steps to Fix Vulnerabilities